gabrielcedran/containers-notes/README.md

 thought that extra 60mb would be relevant.
 Are we shaving something important off of the custom container?

 **Unnecessary tools:** On both images, npm is currently installed and shipped to production.
 Does a production app need NPM to run after all the dependencies have been installed?

+### Distroless - alpine alternative

+You can find a blog post why you may not want to use alpine [here](https://martinheinz.dev/blog/92).

+_TL;DR: there're some `extreme` edge cases with Alpine that causes it to have some weird issues with Kubernetes - which not necessarily will affect/happen to you (loads of people run alpine based images on k8s and never run into this issue)_

+Besides distroless, there are some other options like `wolfi`, `micro image` and `debian slim`. _PS: distroless is not distroless.
+It's actually a super stripped debian_